vunb211197/rahul/README.md

-# rahul
+# RasaOpenSource2.0
-project về rasa 2.0.2
+This is demonstration project to understand the Rasa 2.0 features and syntax.